 Paternoster is a sought-after tourist destination and is known for lobster and the whitewashed anglers’ cottages.
 The remarkable coastline of jagged cliffs and white boulders makes this one of the most beautiful beaches on the West Coast of South Africa.

 The area is a pillar in the South African commercial fishing industry.
 The town has a lobster factory and a newly erected Kabeljou (one of the most targeted edible saltwater fish off South Africa’s coastline) farm.
-At the same time, the local people catch and sell herring or draw mussels from the rocks.
+At the same time, the local people catch and sell herrings or draw mussels from the rocks.
 There are several more commercial activities in the greater area, including deep-sea fishing, snoek catching, abalone farming, oyster farming, canning of pilchards, and mussel farming.

 The oyster farm in the lagoon of the neighboring town of Langebaan is currently the largest in South Africa.
 The first Portuguese navigators (1497-1502) enjoyed the West Coast rock lobster (Jasus lalandii).
 By 1902 a full-blown lobster industry was in operation, canning and exporting lobster to France in particular.
 The West Coast lobster industry generates millions each year and employs large numbers of local people.

 In the 1930s, the first Redro factory was erected in Paternoster.
 The Stephan family developed Redro fish paste to compete with the already popular Peck’s Anchovette of Britain.
-It flew off the shelves when first released and enjoyed nearly three decades of uncompromising sole monopoly in the savory spread market and is now owned by Pioneer Food Group.
+It flew off the shelves when it was first released and enjoyed three decades of uncompromising sole monopoly in the savory spread market and is now owned by Pioneer Food Group.

 The Cape Bokkoms (dried, salted, and small whole fish) have been well known in this region and have been a cheap and practical source of protein for centuries.
 The unique method of preparing and drying fish has grown with leaps and bounds, often for export, in response to the growing demand for the product from South Africa.

-When you travel in South Africa, everyone seems to be imprisoned by living in homes with high walls, topped with razor wire, electric fences with an armed response on call.
+When you travel in South Africa, everyone is imprisoned by living in homes with high walls, topped with razor wire, electric fences with an armed response on call.
 Paternoster is the exception to this rule.
 Not a burglar bar insight, and total absence of security without the obsession to keep everything locked.
 Even the retail stores and restaurants did not have security gates.
 We were assured that this is a crime-free community.

 We were fortunate to get accommodation at Gaby Carstens Dunn’s self-catering “Karibu in Paternoster,” located on Mosselbank Street.
 Her Facebook page is here.
 We had our room with a bathroom and a shared lounge with utensils to prepare and enjoy meals.
 In fairness, we did not cook but enjoyed the many available restaurants.

 Our first-night outing was to Leeto Restaurant by Chef Proprietor Garth Almazan.
 Authenticity and local specialties merge with sophistication in both the menu and restaurant design.
 Leeto (Khoi language: ‘journey’) stays true to its unique beach location, capturing local flavors whilst at the same time boasting spectacular views.
 I ordered a steak and was horrified that I was not offered a steak knife.
 When the meal arrived, I was amazed to discover that a regular knife managed to cut the tender and delicious meat with ease.
-If I had any complaint, the Restaurant was so noisy with the multiple diners participating in animated discussions.
+If I had any complaints, the Restaurant was so noisy with the multiple diners participating in animated discussions.
 I could hear the magnificent classical music playing in the background.

 The Restaurant at Paternoster Lodge presents a magnificent view of the ocean.
 Dealing with crayfish is illegal in Paternoster, especially if you purchase the fish from independent merchants who roam the streets.
 We witnessed a police raid from our lofty view of the ocean and saw the illegal traders scattering at the sight of police vehicles.
 The food was a treat.
 Our server mentioned that she was born in Worcester, a 2-hour drive from this village.
 Unable to find suitable employment, she enjoys her job and the quieter community of Paternoster.

-The Voorstrandt (beachfront) Restaurant is located in a 114-year-old quaint red and green tin house, right on the white sandy beach with panoramic views of the sand, sea, and sky overlooking the bay.
+The Voorstrandt (beachfront) Restaurant is in a 114-year-old quaint red and green tin house, right on the white sandy beach with panoramic views of the sand, sea, and sky overlooking the bay.
 Seafood was a natural selection for our dinner.
 We had the opportunity of taking photographs of the beautiful seashore and sunset from our table.

 Cape Columbine originates from the name of the last manually controlled lighthouse built in South Africa.
 This lighthouse, in turn, got its name from the British wooden ship ‘Columbine,’ which was wrecked 1,5km (1 mile) north of the lighthouse in 1829.
 Other notable wrecks include “Eve” March 17, 1829, “Friends Goodwill” February 6, 1840, “Alicia Jane” May 16, 1845, SS “St. Lawrence” November 8, 1876, SS “Ismore” December 3, 1899, SS “Haleric” April 5, 1933, and SS “Chub” November 2, 1945.